-been, or currently are, involved in the practice or research of DHR, with disciplinary backgrounds including sociology, social work, and/or criminology.
-We came together to participate in a process of peer production and collective writing (Peters et al., 2019).
+Applying the RIF to a case study of the DHR system in England and Wales, we drew upon our collective experiences as researchers utilising DHRs as data and, for [Identifying reference], leading reviews as an independent chair.
+We have all previously been, or currently are, involved in the practice or research of DHR, with disciplinary backgrounds including sociology, social work, and/or criminology.
+We came together to participate in a process of peer production and collective writing (Peters, Besley and Arndt, 2019).
 This process involved a series of collaborative, critical and reflective exchanges, including sharing experiences or knowledge of best practices, concerns, and strategies for negotiating challenges in the field.
-These exchanges took place over a series of meetings, with each person driving a different analytical strand while supporting each other to develop individual contributions, and move beyond fixed positions, anecdotes, or single claims to knowledge.
-Individuals discussed and reviewed each strand to give their own understanding and worked together to develop a shared knowledge.
+These exchanges took place over a series of panel meetings, with each member driving a different analytical strand while supporting each other to develop individual contributions, and move beyond fixed positions, anecdotes, or single claims to knowledge.
+Panel members discussed and reviewed each strand to give their own understanding and worked together to develop a shared knowledge.
 This collaborative process of writing and knowledge exchange holds strength in that it represents different layers of interpretation, ideologies, and experiences based on our respective engagement with fatality review systems.
 While this form of collaborative working has value in a substantive sense (i.e., pooling best practices), it is also valuable as a source of peer support in a sensitive and difficult area of research and practice (Williamson, et al., 2020).